Atoa CLI

 --output | json | table | yaml |

---verbose | Print redacted request log to stderr |
+--verbose | Print a redacted request log for debugging |

 --dryRun | Resolve the request but don’t send it |